© 2020 Baptist Health. All Rights Reserved.

 True or false: Chemistry kits are a good pick for young kids who love science.

 False.
 Chemistry kits can cause fires or explosions and may contain dangerous chemicals.
 Most hobby kits should be off-limits for any children younger than 12.
-Make sure that older kids know safe alternative gifts for younger science-lovers—just check the recommended ages on the product.
+Make sure that older kids know how to use them safely.
+There are many safe alternative gifts for younger science-lovers—just check the recommended ages on the product.

 True or false: Toys that make loud noises are smart gifts, especially since they can easily capture a child's attention.